BODA-Project/cubeSimilarity/readme.txt

 3. EvaluationGermanReich generates actual similarity evaluation -> files in eval folder
 4. QRelGenerator generates the ground truth for the trec-eval evaluation -> qrel.cube
 5. TrecEvalWrapper generates measures based on 3. and 4. -> console print

-6. SparkPrepare brings the similarites from 3. into a spark readable format -> spark/input.txt
+6. SparkPrepare brings the similarities from 3. into a spark readable format -> spark/input.txt
 7. SparkEvalGui -> Train a SVM and show results
 8. SparkML -> Logistic Regression with cross-validation

+TODO

+9. Sofia-ml: prepare training and test set